ConnectedLib/course-in-a-box/modules/evaluation/_posts/2001-02-01-collecting-data.md

 ---

 ## Data collection
-You need to collect data on your measure (or measures) in order to answer your question.
+You need to collect data on your indicator (or indicators) in order to answer your question.
 Data collection can be resource-intensive, so choose your data sources and collection strategy wisely.
 Ask the following questions (adapted from page 53 of the [CAISE Principal Investigator’s Guide](http://www.informalscience.org/evaluation/pi-guide){:target="_blank"}) to guide you through the process:

 - What kind of information do you need?
 Do you need to know about opinions or attitudes?
 Knowledge levels?
 Details about implementation?
 - What is the best method to obtain that information?
 You have many choices for data collection—surveys, focus groups, interviews, and more.